-Unsaturated Fats – Unsaturated fats generally come from vegetable sources, and they are known as “good” fats because they help to raise your levels of “good” cholesterol.
-Some unsaturated fats can reduce your risk of heart disease, excellent sources of unsaturated fats include nuts, fish, and vegetable oils, such as olive oil.
+Unsaturated Fats – Unsaturated fats generally come from vegetable sources, and they are known as “good” fats because they help raise your levels of “good” cholesterol.
+Some unsaturated fats can reduce your risk of heart disease.
+Excellent sources of unsaturated fats include nuts, fish, and vegetable oils, such as olive oil.

 Trans Fatty Acids – Trans fatty acids are a type of fat that you should avoid.

 How much fat should you eat?
 Approximately 25-30% of your calorie intake should come from healthy fats and Omega-3 fatty acids.